nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 <br/>

-First, the new and improved
- ### Quick Kalman Filter and Smoother

- &#128293; We've added two new scripts to simplify Kalman filtering and smoothing for linear state space models.
+ Kalman filtering and smoothing for linear state space models.
 The scripts are

 > `Kfilter` and `Ksmooth`

-and are meant to replace  `Kfilter0/Ksmooth0`,  `Kfilter1/Ksmooth1`, `Kfilter2/Ksmooth2` with simplified arguments and faster running times.

-The default is
+The default (for both) is

 &diams; **Version 1:**